Survivor Series (2002): Aftermath

+Raw

 Shawn Michaels and Triple H continued their feud over the World Heavyweight Championship.
 On the November 25 episode of Raw, Michaels defended the World Heavyweight Championship against Rob Van Dam; however, Michaels retained the title by disqualification when Triple H attacked Van Dam.
 The following week on Raw, Van Dam faced off against Triple H, with Michaels as special guest referee, to determine the number one contender to the World Heavyweight Championship at Armageddon.
 Triple H defeated Van Dam to become the number one contender, and he and Michaels brawled with one another.
 The next week, on the December 9 episode of Raw, Michaels attacked Triple H and Ric Flair with an iron shovel outside the arena.
 Michaels then smashed Triple H with a trash can, causing him to fall inside a dumpster.
 Shortly after, Michaels climbed to the top of a trailer and jumped off onto Triple H. At Armageddon, Triple H defeated Michaels in a Three Stages of Hell match to win the title.
 The first match was a Street fight, which Triple H won.
 The match that followed was a Steel Cage match, which Michaels won.
 The third and final match was a ladder match, which was won by Triple H.

+SmackDown

 The following month, at Armageddon, Kurt Angle defeated Big Show to end his near one-month reign as WWE Champion.
 At the Royal Rumble, in January 2003, Angle defeated Chris Benoit to retain the title, and Brock Lesnar won the Royal Rumble match by last eliminating The Undertaker.
 Lesnar went on to defeat Angle for the WWE Championship two months later at WrestleMania XIX, pinning him after an F-5.
 Two months later, at Judgment Day, Lesnar defeated Big Show in a Stretcher match to retain the WWE Championship.
 Later that year, at Vengeance, Angle defeated Lesnar and Big Show in a No Disqualification triple threat match to become the new WWE Champion.
 Angle won the match after pinning Lesnar following an Angle Slam.
 Angle went on to defeat Lesnar and retain the WWE Championship the next month at SummerSlam, forcing him to submit with the Ankle lock.
 Lesnar then regained the WWE Championship from Angle on the September 18 episode of SmackDown!, in an Iron Man match winning 5-4.